 He went on to play a Bond villain in "Casino Royale," and survived fighting green-screen scorpions in "Clash of the Titans," the mark of a true star.
 He can be dangerous and violent, deranged and funny, mighty warrior or tender lover.
 He likes to strip away extra layers to the lean meat of a performance.
 After nine years as a dancer, "emotional stuff gets in my body somehow," he says.
 "I see so many cases where if you chase the dream you can't catch it but if the dream is in the work, you will sleep a happy man."

-"Everything I've done is a stepping stone to what I do today," he told LAT's John Horn at a Telluride Q & A right before moving with his family to Toronto for a year's shooting on the new TV series "Hannibal."
-"We get away with a lot," he promised.
+"Everything I've done is a stepping stone to what I do today," he said at his well-deserved Telluride tribute.
+He was about to move with his family to Toronto for a year to play the title character on "Hannibal."
+On the NBC TV series, "we get away with a lot," he said.

 I sat down with the actor at Telluride, below.